Marostica: History

 Between the 11th and 13th centuries, the locality was greatly influenced by several members of the important medieval family from the Veneto, known as the Ezzelini.
 They were finally defeated in 1260.
 Marostica was a Venetian city until Venice joined Italy.
 During the 19th century it was mainly a relatively poor town; a great number of inhabitants went to look for fortune in Brazil and many other places in the world.
 The wealth of the town grew greatly after the second world war.

-Marostica is famous for the human chess game it carries out every 2 years (in the even-numbered years), with living chess pieces, in the city public square.
+Marostica is famous for the human chess game it carries out every 2 years (in the even-numbered years) with living chess pieces in the city public square.

 Festival Facts

-According to legend the original match took place on September 12, 1454, so during the 2nd weekend in September of even-numbered years, this reenacted game of chess using live pieces is played; but this has not always been the case.
+According to legend the original chess match took place on September 12, 1454, so during the 2nd weekend in September of even-numbered years, this reenacted game of chess using live pieces is played but that has not always been the case.

 After the First World War, members of the local chess club began playing chess in the main square with 10 cm gilded pieces which caught the attention of then mayor Bonomo and the architect Mirko Vucetich.
 They became inspired and set about reviving the biennial reenactment of the life-sized human chess match that had been interrupted due to the wartime events.
 After the Second World War, some 20 years later, the artist Mario Mirko Vucetich who authored the work entitled “The Chess Game,” in which the original legend is memorialized, designed the new elements of the festival.

 The renovated chess board measured 16 meters per side, framed by a large band of black tarchite, which contains the 64 square squares obtained from 4 slabs of pink Conco marble and Asiago biancone.
 In addition to the newly renovated chessboard, the medieval costumes and sets of the era were also redesigned.

 Unfortunately, the original game was played so long ago that the original moves by the knights have been lost to time so ‘a group’ of designated chess players choose one of the more famous chess matches in recent history to use at the formal presentation.

 During the presentation once one of the two knights/suitors have made a move, a crier calls out the movement for the living chess piece; these orders are still given out in the "Serenissima Republic of Venice" dialect.